Prologue - Clan Havoc

 "Perchance I do," Phil replied.
 "To whom should I deliver this mystical device of door opening?"

-"To Mistress Lucretzia of Black Sun, so it please you," Captain Slappy replied.
-Lucretzia waved, dunked under our yellow battlefield tape, and headed up the hill in the direction of Phil's trailer.
+"To Mistress Lucrezia of Black Sun, so it please you," Captain Slappy replied.
+Lucrezia waved, dunked under our yellow battlefield tape, and headed up the hill in the direction of Phil's trailer.
 It was funny to see her in regular clothes instead of her wizard garb.
 She looked like a different person when she wasn't laced into a corset and pitching beanbags.
 It was even funnier to see her try to curtsey before Phil while wearing pajama pants with ducks on them and a "Buffy the Vampire Slayer" t-shirt.
 Phil bowed in return.

 Phil Jackson, better known as "The Emperor" has been letting Arcadia host its annual Harvest War on his organic berry farm for fourteen years.
 He was a grizzled old Vietnam vet with a limp who always reeked like patchouli.
 At first Phil had just let us use his property, but over time he'd started to play with us, and eventually we'd crowned him Emperor of Arcadia.
 Phil still didn't dress in costume, but he was around and in character all weekend.
-So that all of the new players would recognize who they were talking to, somebody in Clan Oleander made him a crown.
+So that all the new players would recognize who they were talking to, somebody in Clan Oleander made him a crown.
 He seemed to like that, and he wore it with his usual tie-dye shirts and ancient, stained Carhartts.
 Phil thought we're hilarious, and it was fun to have the old man in charge of everything.

 "We await your command, noble Emperor," King William, the current de-facto ruler of Arcadia, and the head of Clan Pendragon, announced.